-Handelsbanken must have a risk control function that is independent of the functions that are to be monitored.
-Risk control must be enforced regarding all material risks in Handelsbanken, with the exception of compliance risks, which are within the purview of Group Compliance.
+The policy for risk control presents basic principles for the Bank's risk control.
 The risk control function must verify that all material risks to which the Group is exposed, or may be exposed in the future, are identified and managed by the relevant functions, and must also supervise and monitor the Group's risk management.
 In addition, the function must identify risks arising as a result of deficiencies in the Group's risk management.
 The risk control function must also verify that every business unit monitors all its material risks in an efficient manner.
-Central risk control, called Group Risk Control, reports to the CEO.
-Risk Control is independent and organisationally separated from the functions and areas to be monitored and controlled.